zydou/arti/README.md

 ## Links:

 This is the README for the Arti project as a whole.
-If you want find more practical information you might want to check out these links:
+If you want to find more practical information you might want to check out some of these links:

    * [The Arti website](https://arti.torproject.org)